Skip to main content

 Forgetting to Track All Lead Sources

 If you don’t track all lead sources, you may have no idea where your best leads are coming from.
-Once you create the lead source field in your CRM, make sure you have labels for as many sources as possible.
+Once you create the lead source field in your CRM or tracking spreadsheet, make sure you have labels for as many sources as possible.

 This will help you prioritize spend and channel your budget into the most effective channels.
 Talk about ROI.